 Write down any symptoms you're experiencing — including the severity and location of your pain, stiffness or sensitivity.
-It's also a good idea to write down any questions you have for your doctor.
+It's also a good idea to write down any questions you have for your provider.

-Examples of questions you might ask your doctor include:
+Examples of questions you might ask your provider include:

 - What's the likely cause of my symptoms?